SilverGreen93/LOExtensions/DarkGray/README.md

 # Dark Gray Theme for LibreOffice

-Dark Gray Theme look for LibreOffice.
+Dark Gray Theme for LibreOffice.

 This theme is easier on the eyes than the default black theme.